Reconstructing PTA measurements via early seeding of supermassive black holes

-In the WIMP dark matter paradigm, dark stars are anticipated to form at the center of dark matter minihalos between $z \approx 10-30$ \citep{Spolyar:2007qv, Freese:2008wh}.
-These stars are composed almost entirely of hydrogen and helium but powered primarily via heating from WIMPs annihilation rather than nuclear fusion (see \citealt{Freese_2016} for a review).
-During their evolution, they remain cool - with surface temperature $T_{\rm eff} = \mathcal{O}(10^4 \, K)$ - and puffy with sizes $\mathcal{O}(10 \, \text{AU})$.
-This allows them to efficiently accrete baryonic matter from their surroundings, allowing them to grow to masses $\mathcal{O}(10^6 M_\odot)$ if a continuous gas supply could be maintained~\citep{Freese:2010smds}.
+In the WIMP dark matter paradigm, Dark Stars are anticipated to form at the center of dark matter minihalos between $z \approx 10-30$ \citep{Spolyar:2007qv, Freese:2008wh}.
+These stars are composed almost entirely of hydrogen and helium but powered primarily via heating from WIMPs annihilation rather than nuclear fusion~\citep[for a review see][]{Freese_2016}.
+They remain cool ($T_{\rm eff} \sim 10^4\,$K) and extended ($\sim 10\,$AU), enabling efficient accretion and growth to masses $\mathcal{O}(10^6 M_\odot)$ if a continuous gas supply could be maintained~\citep{Freese:2010smds}.
 These stars could be as bright as early galaxies, and would be observable with JWST~\citep{Zackrisson:2010HighZDS,Ilie:2012} or the upcoming Roman Space Telescope ~\citep{Zhang_2024}.
-In fact, recent JWST observations may be hinting at the presence of such objects in the early Universe \citep{Ilie:2023JWST,ilie2025spectroscopicsupermassivedarkstar}.
+Recent JWST observations hint at the presence of such objects in the early Universe~\citep{Ilie:2023JWST,ilie2025spectroscopicsupermassivedarkstar}.
 Unlike DCBHs, the conditions for forming SMDSs are less restrictive.
-The primary requirement is that the dark star hosting halo be sufficiently isolated to be undisturbed by chemical and radiative feedback from surrounding astrophysical sources \citep{banik2019formation, singh2023formation}.
-Eventually, when the star runs out of dark matter fuel (or is dislodged from the center of its host halo during mergers), it will collapse, hence providing an efficient mechanism for SMBH seeding \citep{Freese:2010smds, banik2019formation, singh2023formation, Ilie:2023aqu} with a seed number density much larger than DCBHs.
+The primary requirement is that the SMDS hosting halo be sufficiently isolated to be undisturbed by chemical and radiative feedback from surrounding astrophysical sources~\citep{banik2019formation, singh2023formation}.
+SMDSs offer three pathways to collapse to SMBHs: i. depleting the dark matter reservoir~\citep{Freese:2010smds, banik2019formation, singh2023formation}, ii. being dislodged from the center of its host halo during mergers~\citep{Ilie:2023aqu,Ilie:2025Universe} or iii. becoming sufficiently massive to trigger general relativistic instabilities~\citep{freese2025earlyformationsupermassiveblack}.